 Occasionally there will be issues with audio loops causing echo when video conference systems are present, please refer to our articles on VTC troubleshooting for assistance.

 The following simple troubleshooting techniques should be used as needed.

 Objects in the AEC path won't compile / file won't compile

 This can occur if the user selects the "single channel with pass-through" reference mode rather than the "single channel" or "per channel reference" mode when adding the AEC inputs.
 An endpoint is needed for the signal path to compile.
 Confirm that the single channel with pass-through AEC Ref block has something connected to its output node, either a path to an output or a meter.

 Verify that all AEC Reference input nodes are connected, even those that are not being used.

 Verify that routing to the AEC Reference is correct - any source routed to the speakers should be routed to the AEC Reference as well.
 In general, microphone signals are not usually sent to the AEC Reference (but in some cases it can be beneficial).
 A microphone signal should never be sent to its own AEC Reference channel under any circumstances.

 Meter the signal feeding the AEC Reference and make sure it is within the recommended range (-3dBu to +3dBu).

-Adjust Conferencing Mode settings to reflect your use case.
+Adjust NLP Level settings to reflect your use case.
 This is the Non-Linear Processing (NLP) circuit.
-"None" equates to bypassing the mode, "Video Conference" has the longest window and may help in very reverberant spaces.
+"None" equates to bypassing the mode, "High" has the longest window and may help in very reverberant spaces.
 The setting is related to the total (round-trip) delay the far end experiences.